-In order to comply with VCT legislation, the Company must meet a number of tests set by HMRC as set out in the table headed 'Summary of VCT Regulation' on page 4.
-For the year ended 31 December 2017, the Company continued to meet these tests.
+In making their investment in a VCT, shareholders become eligible for several tax benefits under VCT tax legislation, as long as the Company also complies with VCT tax legislation.
+To achieve this, the Company must meet a number of tests set by the VCT tax legislation.
+The principal tests are summarised in the panel entitled 'Summary of VCT Regulation' on page 4.
+Throughout the year ended 31 December 2018, the Company continued to meet these tests.